No Fly List: History

 Many individuals were "caught in the system" as a result of sharing the exact or similar name of another person on the list; TSA officials said that, as of November 2005, 30,000 people in 2005 had complained that their names were matched to a name on the list via the name matching software used by airlines.
 In January 2006, the FBI and ACLU settled a federal lawsuit, Gordon v.
 FBI, brought by Gordon and Adams under the Freedom of Information Act in order to obtain information about how names were added to the list.
 Under the settlement, the government paid $200,000 in the plaintiffs' attorneys' fees.
 A separate suit was brought as a class action "filed by people caught in the name game."
 In response, "TSA created an ombudsman process, whereby individuals now can download and print out a Passenger Identity Verification Form and mail it, along with certain notarized documents, to the TSA 'so the agency can differentiate the individual from others who may be on the list.'"

 In April 2007, the U.S. federal government's "terrorist watch list" administered by the Terrorist Screening Center (which is managed principally by the FBI) contained 700,000 records.
 A year later, the ACLU estimated the list to have grown to over 1,000,000 names and to be continually expanding.
 However, according to Homeland Security secretary Michael Chertoff, in October 2008 the No Fly List contained only 2,500 names, with an additional 16,000 "selectees" who "represent a less specific security threat and receive extra scrutiny, but are allowed to fly."

 As of 2011, the list contained about 10,000 names.
-In 2012, the list more than doubled in size, to about 21,000 names.
+In 2012, the list more than doubled in size, to about 21,000 names as the list now included people who were a threat to security outside aviation.
 In August 2013, a leak revealed that more than 47,000 people were on the list.
 In 2016, California Senator Dianne Feinstein disclosed that 81,000 people were on the No Fly List.